 Hatch® Launches The Next Evolution Of Tactical Gear

-Hatch’s new XTAKT line of knee and elbow pads look to revolutionize the tactical gear industry
+Hatch’s new XTAK™ line of knee and elbow pads look to revolutionize the tactical gear industry

 “Military and SWAT units have complained for years about the bulk of their knee and elbow protection and how it hinders their mobility during tactical operations,” stated Bill Hatch, director of research and development for the Hatch Corporation.
 “We’ve designed the XTAK knee and elbow pads to be extremely lightweight and offer superior protection only where needed.
 Our field testers have told us we’re right on target - best lightweight knee and elbow protection they’ve used.”